fredconte-code/ResourceFlow/frontend/state-management-analysis.md

 ## Executive Summary

 **Analysis Date**: December 2024
-**Application**: Resource Scheduler
+**Application**: ResourceFlow
 **Status**: **NEEDS IMPROVEMENT**
 **Priority**: **HIGH**

-The Resource Scheduler application has several state management issues that need to be addressed to ensure predictable, clean state management and prevent unnecessary re-renders and stale state.
+The ResourceFlow application has several state management issues that need to be addressed to ensure predictable, clean state management and prevent unnecessary re-renders and stale state.

 ## Issues Identified